Do you know the difference between term insurance and traditional life insurance?

 What is traditional life insurance?

-A traditional life insurance product is a contract between two people: you and your insurer.
-When you buy traditional life insurance, your insurer should compulsorily offer a pay-out to your nominees included under your policy after your demise.
+A traditional life insurance product is a contract between you and your insurer.
+When you buy standard life insurance, your insurer should compulsorily offer a payout to your nominees, which is included under your policy after your demise.

 Under traditional life insurance, you can choose from different types of options mentioned below: